668 Eddy Street

 The World Cancer Research Fund, together with the American Institute for Cancer Research (AICR) issued the report “Food, Nutrition and the Prevention of Cancer” describing the impact of nutrition and exercise on the prevention of cancer.
 We asked Lauren Talbert, RD, CSO, LDN, of the Program in Women’s Oncology to talk about the report.

 In the report, more than 7,000 studies related to food, nutrition and cancer were reviewed by 21 world-renowned experts including world-famous scientists, researchers, and physicians.
 The goal was to review all the relevant research, using the most thorough methods, in order to generate a comprehensive series of recommendations on food, nutrition, and physical activity.
-Basically, the report simplified all of the current research regarding lifestyle and cancer risk and provided 10 evidence-based recommendations for people to follow to decrease cancer risk.
-This is the largest report of its kind ever published and it confirms that the choices we make in our daily lives can truly reduce the risk of cancer.

 - Be as lean as possible without becoming underweight.